GKnirps/ukidek/year-04.md

 ![A cavern with a partially visible magma pool](img/year-04/16-third-cavern.png "There is even some garnierite!")

 And even better!
 Gusto told me they found adamantine in that cavern!
 This is stuff of legends!
-I will wait befor mining it though.
+I will wait before mining it though.
 It is only worth to be processed by the most legendary smiths.

 ![Raw adamantine!
 Praise the miners!](img/year-04/17-raw-adamantine.png "Let's dig deeper.")